Find Affordable College Courses

 Clearwater, FL

 A rank of #4 on this year’s list means St Petersburg College is a great value for public health students.
-SPC is a very large public school located in the city of Clearwater.
+SPC is a fairly large public school located in the city of Clearwater.

-SPC undergraduate students pay an average of $9,286 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at SPC are $9,286 a year.
 After completing their degree, public health graduates from SPC carry an average student debtload of $33,748.

 Read full report on Public Health at St Petersburg College